dojot/dojot/subscription-engine/kafka-ws/README.md

 - `4002` - INVALID_ESCAPE_VALUE: an unsupported escape character has been passed to a condition
 - `4003` - INVALID_OPERATOR_ARITY: the number of values in a condition is invalid for the operator
 - `4004` - INVALID_VALUE: a value with an invalid type was passed to a condition
+- `4400` - INVALID_PATHNAME: a Malformed URI was passed
+- `4401` - INVALID_TOKEN_JWT: it isn't possible to extract information (exp and service) from the jwt token
+- `4403` - FORBIDDEN_TOPIC: the tenant sent in the token jwt cannot access the kafka topic passed
 - `4999` - INTERNAL: there is an error in the server

 ---